GenesysCloudBlueprints/dr-webmessaging-blueprint/README.md

-# Build resiliency in your digital channels with Genesys Cloud emergency groups and callbacks
+# Building business continuity in your digital channels with Genesys Cloud emergency groups and callbacks

-This Genesys Cloud Developer Blueprint describes how to deploy resilient a digital channel using two different Genesys Cloud organizations and GitHub Actions.
+This Genesys Cloud Developer Blueprint describes how to deploy a resilient digital channel using two different Genesys Cloud organizations and GitHub Actions.

 ![Build resiliency in your digital channels with Genesys Cloud emergency groups and callbacks](blueprint/images/blueprintcover.png "Build resiliency in your digital channels with Genesys Cloud emergency groups and callbacks")